SilkRose/Pony/stories/creative-freedom/creative-freedom.md

 I squeeze Twilight a little tighter.
 "But it doesn't change how I feel.
 I want each new dress to be better than the last, but right now, they aren't."

 Twilight stares deep into my eyes.
 "Rarity, whoever said you have to outdo your last dress every time?
-Every dress you design is remarkable, not because it's better than your last, but because it's special in its unique way!
+Every dress you design is remarkable, not because it's better than your last, but because it's special in its own unique way!
 That uniqueness is what makes your way of dressmaking so… you!"

 I open my mouth, but her gaze silences my next words.
 I hesitate as I stare deeply back, her words lingering in my mind, before looking away.